cjus/hydra-aws-docker-article/README2.md

 ## Creating and configuring the swarm

-We're now ready to set up our swarm.
+We're now ready to set-up our swarm.
 This process will involve creating a swarm manager and assigning workers.
 We begin configuring our swarm by requesting the external IP address of our the master01 node.

 ```shell
 $ docker-machine ip master01